Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems

 \item \textbf{Exploitability analysis and novel exploit strategy.} We analyze the exploitability of these FSKOs when paired with vulnerabilities of different capabilities and slab cache requirements.
 We propose a novel strategy that enables the many FSKOs to be exploitable, despite the fact that they are in isolated slab caches.

 \item \textbf{Practical evaluation and findings.} We confirmed that 18 out of 26 CVEs are exploitable using the FSKOs and further developed 10 end-to-end exploits for a subset of them.
-The identified objects allow our exploits to avoid bypassing KSLARs and be future-proof against CFI and advanced protection of well-known data.
+The identified objects allow our exploits to avoid bypassing KASLRs, be future-proof against CFI, and advance the protection of well-known data.

 \end{itemize}